dradis/dradis-nessus/README.md

-# Nessus plugin for Dradis
+# Nessus add-on for Dradis

 [![Build Status](https://secure.travis-ci.org/dradis/dradis-nessus.png?branch=master)](http://travis-ci.org/dradis/dradis-nessus) [![Code Climate](https://codeclimate.com/github/dradis/dradis-nessus.png)](https://codeclimate.com/github/dradis/dradis-nessus.png)

-The Nessus upload plugin will enable user to upload Nessus output files in the nessus client format (.nessus) to create a structure of nodes/notes that contain the same information about the hosts/ports/services as the original file.
+The Nessus upload add-on will enable user to upload Nessus output files in the nessus client format (.nessus) to create a structure of nodes/notes that contain the same information about the hosts/ports/services as the original file.

 The parser only supports version 2 of nessus xml format.
 Other formats (nbe, nsr) are not supported at the moment.

 Also, the xml parser only extracts the results of a scan.
 It is not able to parse the scan policy itself which is also part of the xml file.

-The plugin requires Dradis 3.0 or higher.
+The add-on requires Dradis 3.0 or higher.

 ## More information